knightedcodemonkey/duel/README.md

 ### Parallel builds

-For a slightly faster build, you can run them in parallel.
 This is experimental, as your mileage may vary based on the size of your `node_modules` directory.

 ```json
 "scripts": {